The Swedish healthcare system

 The Ministry of Health and Social Affairs is responsible for fulfilling the goals of the Riksdag - the Swedish parliament - and the Government within health and medical care policy.
 The Ministry is also responsible for administrating that part of the Government budget that concerns areas such as public health and medical care.
 Reporting to the Ministry are number of public agencies that support the activities of the Ministry, such as the Public Health Agency of Sweden, the Swedish eHealth Agency, the Health and Medical Care Disciplinary Board, the Health and Social Care Inspectorate, the Dental and Pharmaceutical Benefits Agency, the Medical Products Agency, the National Board of Health and Welfare and the Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU).

-It is the responsibility of the county councils and regions to organise health and medical care in such a way that all citizens have access to good care.
-Sweden consists of 20 county councils, of which 13 have extended responsibility for regional development and are therefore entitled to call themselves regions.
-Gotland is a municipality with the tasks and regional development responsibility of a county council, and is therefore also called a region.
+It is the responsibility of the regions to organise health and medical care in such a way that all citizens have access to good care.
+Sweden consists of 21 regions.
+Gotland is a municipality with regional development tasks and responsibilities, and is therefore also called a region.

-The county councils and regions are governed by politicians elected by the inhabitants of the county.
-The county council or regional assembly is the highest decision-making body at regional level.
-The assembly represents the population and makes decisions on the most important issues for the county council or region, and appoints an executive committee for the county council or region.
-The county or regional executive committee leads and coordinates all the work within the county council or region, and is responsible for the finances of the county council or region.
+The regions are governed by politicians elected by the inhabitants of the county.
+The regional assembly is the highest decision-making body at regional level.
+The assembly represents the population and makes decisions on the most important issues for the region, and appoints an executive committee for the region.
+The regional executive committee leads and coordinates all the work within the region, and is responsible for the finances of the region.

-The principle of municipal self-determination is written into the Swedish constitution, and entails that county councils and regions can adapt their activities to suit the regional conditions.
-At the same time, county councils and regions must comply with the framework determined by the Riksdag and Government.
-In addition to specialist legislation, such as the Health and Medical Services Act, the activities of county councils and regions are governed by the Local Government Act (SFS 1991:900).
+The principle of municipal self-determination is written into the Swedish constitution, and entails that regions can adapt their activities to suit the regional conditions.
+At the same time, regions must comply with the framework determined by the Riksdag and Government.
+In addition to specialist legislation, such as the Health and Medical Services Act, the activities of regions are governed by the Local Government Act (SFS 1991:900).

-The county councils and regions are responsible themselves for the internal control of their activities.
+The regions are responsible themselves for the internal control of their activities.
 Since 2013, the Health and Social Care Inspectorate has been responsible for supervision of health and medical care.
 The Inspectorate’s supervision covers both operations and health and medical care personnel.

 Municipalities are responsible for care for the elderly, care for persons with physical and mental disabilities, support and services to persons who have completed therapy and been discharged from hospital and for school healthcare.
 There are 290 Swedish municipalities.

-Just like regions and county councils, municipalities are governed by politicians elected by the citizens.
+Just like regions, municipalities are governed by politicians elected by the citizens.
 The municipal assembly is the municipality’s highest decision-making body.
 The assembly decides on the direction, activities and finances of the municipality, and appoints the municipality’s executive committee.
 The municipal executive committee leads and coordinates the work of the municipality, and is responsible for its finances.

-The activities of municipalities are governed by the Local Government Act, and, just like county councils and regions, practice self-determination.
+The activities of municipalities are governed by the Local Government Act, and, just like regions, practice self-determination.

-The Swedish Association of Local Authorities and Regions (SALAR) is a politically run organisation that represents Sweden’s municipalities, county councils and regions.
+The Swedish Association of Local Authorities and Regions (SALAR) is a politically run organisation that represents Sweden’s municipalities and regions.
 It is the largest employer organisation in Sweden.

 SALAR’s duties are for example to: